- What is Ebooks Minnesota?

 We are able to provide a general set of statistics that show where and how frequently Ebooks Minnesota is being used throughout the state.
 Find your city/town in the spreadsheets below:

-- Ebooks Minnesota usage by city or public library group, January 1–December 31, 2020
+- Ebooks Minnesota usage by city or public library group, January 1–December 31, 2021 (Note: Usage is underrepresented in these statistics due to loss of Q3 data as we moved to a new vendor platform.)

 Use the tabs at the bottom of the spreadsheet to toggle between city and public library group data.